-principle.6 Other members of your Supreme Court have rejected this approach, arguing that a ban on classbased remedies for the disadvantaged ignores hundreds of years of classbased discrimination and permits the Equal Protection Clause to indirectly perpetuate racial inequality rather than alleviate it.7 In Canada, however, this debate was resolved within the Charter itself, which provides in Section 15(2) that the guarantee of equality women does not discriminate against women.
-In Canada, by contrast, discriminatory effects are scrutinized just as carefully as discriminatory purposes.
-We have concluded that discrimination based upon pregnancy is sex discrimination and, going one step further, that sexual harassment is sex discrimination.
+principle.6 Other members of your Supreme Court have rejected this approach, arguing that a ban on classbased remedies for the disadvantaged ignores hundreds of years of classbased discrimination and permits the Equal Protection Clause to indirectly perpetuate racial inequality rather than alleviate it.7 In Canada, however, this debate was resolved within the Charter itself, which provides in Section 15(2) that the guarantee of equality one step further, that sexual harassment is sex discrimination."

+"In Canada, by contrast, discriminatory effects are scrutinized just as carefully as discriminatory purposes.
+We have concluded that discrimination based on pregnancy is sex discrimination and, going